 “Odette, why don’t you tell him why I’m here?”
 Jake slurred.

 She nodded, looking horrified.
-“I thought he was friends with you guys” she said.
+“I thought he was friends with YOU guys” she said.
 “When I saw him…”

-I slipped my arm around Chris’s back and I know that sent Jake over the edge.
+I slipped my arm around Chris’s back and that sent Jake over the edge.
 He pushed Rissa away and pointed at me, “She acts like she’s so goddamn innocent around you.
 But she knows, and I know what she is really like.”
 He took a step towards Chris and looked him in the eye.
 “You’re never going to really know that girl.
 You should see the things she likes me to do to her…they are not so innocent, are they Odette?”

-Chris held his beer out in front of him, pointing it at Jake.
+Chris held his beer bottle out in front of him, pointing it at Jake.
 “I don’t believe you, you drunk piece of shit.
 Why the fuck do you follow me around?
 You are not invited anywhere, yet you always seem to show up.
 Get your own fucking life you miserable little prick.
 Stop trying to borrow mine.
 It’s pitiful.”